 The U.S. Department of Labor (DOL) is conducting scheduled system maintenance starting Friday, February 15 at 5:00 p.m.
 ET through Tuesday, February 19 at 8:00 a.m.
 ET.
 Most DOL websites and web systems will be affected and unavailable to the public.
 The National Contact Center remains open 24 hours a day to contact Job Corps (1-800-733-5627), MSHA (1-800-746-1553), and OSHA (1-800-321-6742).

-Deputy Undersecretary of International Affairs Martha E. Newton
+Deputy Undersecretary for International Affairs Martha E. Newton

-Martha E. Newton was named Deputy Undersecretary of International Affairs at the U.S. Department of Labor (DOL) on September 1, 2017.
+Martha E. Newton was named Deputy Undersecretary for International Affairs at the U.S. Department of Labor (DOL) on September 1, 2017.

 Deputy Undersecretary Newton’s appointment marks a return to the Department’s Bureau of International Labor Affairs (ILAB), where she served as Associate Deputy Undersecretary for International Affairs from 2002-2006, leading the formulation of international economic, trade and labor policies on behalf of DOL and programs focused on international child labor, forced labor and modern slavery.

 An Illinois native, Deputy Undersecretary Newton began her professional career in a prosecutor’s office, serving as the Chief of the Violent Crime Victim Assistance Division for the Illinois Attorney General.